POSTAGE SPECIAL: Pay $8.00 postage for first

 - The high power book magnifier may not be the best magnifier for you.

-- The hand held book magnifying glass should be comfortable to hold.
+- The hand held book magnifier should be comfortable to hold.

 What you should consider in buying

-lamps.
-Hands free book magnifiers are best for long term use and hand readingmagnifiers are used
+are best for long term use and hand held reading magnifiers are used for the short

 - Allows for long duration use.